interpromoSID2020Airbus/g7_images_sociales/README.md

 This directory also contains:
 * `g7_seatguru_results.ipynb` and `g7_seatguru_analysis`: code to compute evaluation scores on SeatGuru images, and display confusion matrices and histograms;
 * `g7_score_insta.ipynb`: some statistics about the relevance of Instagram hashtags compared to the labels we found.

+After the model choice, the pipeline was runned on Seat Guru images.

+The scores calculation are presented on g7_seatguru_results.ipynb.

+We reached a very high score for the viewpoint : 98,9 % without taking into account images classified as Others and 96,7 % if they are taken into account.

+We tried to compare probabilities obtained on Airbus and Boeing against probabilities for other constructors, but we didn’t reach any conclusion enabling to distinguished them.

+For the manufacturer detection on interior, the score seems satisfying at first glance but must be taken carefully :
+Indeed :
+* with only Airbus and Boeing, the score reach 88 %.
+* when taking into account all manufacturers, the score is 75 %.

+However, while we reached near 1 in accuracy score for the training part, and 0.60 for the test part, we can’t excluded that this score is due to the training part learnt by heart.

+Images coming from an another social media are needed to know if the model is robust.
+Furthermore, few people are present on Seatguru images, whereas, there are lots of selfies on Instagram.

+For the aircraft model in exterior, the accuracy score is very low : 14 % for 11 models taken into account whereas the model was well performing on Airliners.
+Our hypothesis is that images taken by professional and images take by travelers are quite different.
+So, perhaps Airliners is not the best choice to conceive the model.

+To conclude, a unique source for the training doesn’t seem to be a good way to create a model able of generalization.
+Furthermore, to train model able of generalization, a bigger amount of data is needed.